sureshvenkatesan/edge_setup_with_ansible/README.md

 ---

-## Following Ansible Installation (RHEL 8) did not work for me , so will remome this from this readme later.
+## Following Ansible Installation (RHEL 8) did not work for me , so will remove this from this readme later.

 1. Enable the repository containing Ansible 2.9 packages:
    ```bash